Pawsitivity Service Dogs

 • Provides task-specific training tailored to the veteran’s needs.

-• Includes joint training of the veteran and dog, plus lifetime support after graduation.
+• Includes joint training of the veteran and dog, plus support after graduation.